ttscoff/marked-conductor/src/_README.md

 For `insertCSS`, if path is just a filename (with or without .css extension), the file will be searched for in `~/.config/conductor/css` or `~/.config/conductor/files` and injected.
 CSS will be compressed using the YUI algorithm and inserted at the top of the document, but after any existing metadata.

+If the path for `insertScript` or `insertCSS` is a URL instead of a filename, the URL will be properly inserted instead of a file path.
+Inserted scripts will be surrounded with `<div>` tags, which fixes a quirk with javascript in Marked.

 For all of the prepend/append file filters, you can store files in `~/.config/conductor/files` and reference them with just a filename.
 Otherwise a full path will be assumed.

 For `autoLink`, any URL that's not contained in parenthesis or following a `[]: url` pattern will be autolinked (surrounded by angle brackets).
 URLs must contain `//` to be recognized, but any protocol will work, e.g. `x-marked://refresh`.